wso2/docs-choreo-dev/en/docs/troubleshoot/faq.md

 A component is a workload designed to run on Choreo.
 Examples of components include integrations, APIs, microservices, manual/scheduled jobs, web apps, and triggers.

 ### Q: What is the difference between an internal and external API?
 In Choreo, you can publish an API as an internal or an external API.
-A user or an application can access an external API publicly over the internet whereas an internal API is only accessible through other components within the same organization.
+A user or an application can access an external API publicly over the internet, whereas an internal API is only accessible through other components within the same organization.

 ### Q: What is a connector in Choreo Marketplace?
 A connector is a reusable Ballerina package that simplifies connecting to external or internal systems and APIs, such as Salesforce, SAP, GitHub, and Twilio.
 You can use the connectors available in the Choreo marketplace to implement your integration use cases.
 Connectors can be created and published by both WSO2 and Choreo users.